 Write up a synopsis of the relevant facts of your case and set them out in chronological order.
 You can use a list or table format and make a reference to any relevant documents that relate to the events listed.
 If your case proceeds to trial, a chronology will provide the judge with a helpful summary of the claim and give an overview of the key facts and background circumstances of the dispute.

 For ease of reference keep information sheets listing the full contact details of everyone connected to your case.

 Make a duplicate file containing copies of all your original documents.
 Arrange everything in chronological order and make copies of everything you send to the court or your opponent in addition to the documents you have received.

 When attending any court hearing all lawyers take careful notes of the date, what was discussed or agreed, any directions given by the judge and dates by which things need to be done.
 Litigants-in-person should follow suit and keep careful records of all court appearances and significant meetings.

 Keep a diary to record all important dates and deadlines

 Include dates of court attendance, any mediation appointments, and details of deadlines for serving/filing documents and directions of the court.
 Make a note of all relevant conversations and record what was discussed, including any offers to settle you have either made or received.
-Having such a diary at hearings or mediation sessions will allow you to easily confirm the sequence of events, dates or conversations.
+Having a diary at hearings or mediation sessions will allow you to easily confirm the sequence of events, dates or conversations.